spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 ============

 This plugin gives access to per-viewer and per-layer plotting options.
-To show axes on image viewers, toggle on the "Show Axes" option at the bottom of the plugin.
+To show axes on image viewers, toggle on the "Show axes" option at the bottom of the plugin.

 .. seealso::